python/devguide/triage/triaging.rst

 Reviewing Pull Requests
 -----------------------

-If an issue has a pull request attached that has not been reviewed, you can help by making sure the pull request:
+If an issue has a linked pull request that has not been reviewed, you can help by making sure the pull request:

+* is a good solution to the problem it is trying to solve
 * follows the style guides
-* doesn't have conflicts with the ``main`` branch
-* is a good solution to the problem it is trying to solve
 * includes proper tests
 * includes proper documentation changes
 * includes a :ref:`NEWS entry <news-entry>` (if needed)
 * includes the author in ``Misc/ACKS``, either already or the patch adds them
+* doesn't have conflicts with the ``main`` branch

 Doing all of this allows core developers and :ref:`triagers <triage-team>` to more quickly look for subtle issues that only people with extensive